 Many internet browsers support plug-ins, which are helper programs that you can download to customize your browsing experience.
-Plug-ins can help you fill out forms automatically, check your grammar and spelling, send you reminders, and much more.
+Plug-ins can help you fill out forms automatically, check your grammar and spelling, mute unwanted sounds in your browser, send you reminders, and much more.

 Plug-ins can help you work or play online, but not every browser allows them.
 Firefox and Chrome each allow plug-ins, for example, but not all are available for each system.

 The best way to find out which browser is right for you is to download them and play around with them.
 Which extra features are important to you?
 Do websites load quickly and reliably?
 Is your browser using too many resources and slowing down other programs you're using?

 How Internet Browsers Work:

 Here's a very quick overview of how browsers work:

 - You type a website's URL into your browser's address bar; "http://www.thebalance.com" is an example of a URL.